 A post shared by Remlinger Farms (@remlingerfarms)

 Definitely one of Washington’s more iconic farms, Remlinger Farms is an easy pick.
 They also have a fall festival for you to check out which includes one free u pick pumpkin.
-So simply pick and go or enjoy the whole shebang.
+So simply pick and go or enjoy the whole festival.

 Where: 32610 N.E.
 32nd Street, Carnation, WA